-Post-mandate Benefit Coverage, Cost, and Utilization
+Utilization Impacts

-- AB 1825 would expand maternity services coverage to approximately 963,000 enrollees with CDI-regulated individual policies, including about 240,700 women aged 19 to 44 years. - CHBRP estimates that there would not be a direct impact on Medi-Cal enrollment as a result of AB 1825.
-Those 2,666 women who currently have no maternity coverage and qualify for Medi-Cal after pregnancy would still shift to Medi-Cal post-mandate due to their income levels. - There are 1,433 women enrolled in AIM who are currently enrolled in CDI-regulated individual policies that do not cover maternity services; these women would have maternity coverage post-mandate.
-However, the out-of-pocket cost of maternity services in those policies would likely still be greater than \$500 (adding up deductibles and copayments), so those women would still qualify for AIM.
-As AIM would be the secondary payer if women retain their privately funded policies, there may be a shift of costs from AIM onto the private insurers, depending on whether AIM plans seek reimbursement from those insurers. - CHBRP estimates that approximately 8,298 pregnancies would be newly covered under CDIregulated insurance policies post-mandate.
-The impact of expanded benefit coverage on utilization is summarized below: - Overall, the mandate is estimated to have no impact on the number of deliveries, since the birth rate is not expected to change post-mandate. - Most women are likely to continue to face large out-of-pocket expenditures for maternity services regardless of whether or not their insurance policy includes maternity benefits.
-This is because about 70% of the women in CDI-regulated individual policies are currently in high-deductible health plans (HDHPs) and prenatal care is usually subject to an HDHP minimum annual deductible of \$1,200 for individual plans and \$2,400 for family plans as reported by the federal Internal Revenue Service (IRS).
-HDHPs generally do not exempt maternity/prenatal services from the high deductibles (KFF, 2007a), so a high level of cost sharing is required for maternity services.
-Even the women currently enrolled in non-HDHPs frequently face high cost-sharing requirements in the CDI-regulated individual market, and some might also choose to switch to HDHPs post-mandate in order to save on premiums. - Certain types of screening tests are not included in the standard prenatal care fee and might be used more frequently post-mandate if they are part of the maternity benefit, thereby affecting costs.
-The amount of the increase is difficult to estimate, as these tests would be subject to HDHP deductibles and women may treat them as out-of-pocket costs. - Among all enrollees in state-regulated policies (both CDI-regulated and DMHC-regulated), total annual health expenditures are estimated to increase by \$40 million, or 0.1%, as a result of this mandate ("Total Annual Expenditures" in Table 1).
-As the total number of deliveries and average cost associated with each delivery is not expected to increase, the mandate primarily shifts costs from individuals to insurers.
-CHBRP assumes that the administrative expenses for health policies would increase in proportion to the increase in their covered health care costs, leading to an estimated increase in overall expenditures.
-Note that the increase in total expenditures is a total of:
+- CHBRP estimates that approximately 8,574 pregnancies would be newly covered under CDIregulated insurance policies postmandate.
+The impact of expanded benefit coverage on utilization is summarized below: - Overall, the mandate is estimated to have no impact on the number of deliveries, since the birth rate is not expected to change postmandate. - Most women are likely to continue to face large out-of-pocket expenditures for maternity services regardless of whether or not their insurance policy includes maternity benefits.

+This is because about 76% of the women in CDI-regulated individual policies are currently in high-deductible health plans (HDHPs) and prenatal care is usually subject to an HDHP minimum annual deductible of \$1,200 for individual plans and \$2,400 for family plans as reported by the federal Internal Revenue Service (IRS).
+HDHPs generally do not exempt maternity/prenatal services from the high deductibles, so a high level of cost sharing is required for maternity services.
+Even the women currently enrolled in non-HDHPs frequently face high cost-sharing requirements in the CDI- regulated individual market, and some might also choose to switch to HDHPs postmandate in order to save on premiums.

+Certain types of screening tests that are not current standard of care and yet are included in the standard prenatal care fee might be used more frequently postmandate if they are part of the maternity benefit, thereby affecting costs.
+The amount of the increase is difficult to estimate, as these tests would be subject to HDHP deductibles and women may treat them as out-of-pocket costs.

+Cost Impacts